 There have been reports by Doctors on the nueropeptide link to pain.
 As hair follicles grow and die the level of these nueropeptide around the hair root fluctuate.
 With hair loss a nueropeptide called “Substance P” is thought to increase as the hair dies and triggers the pain response.
 In addition to the nerve chemistry that is going on we know that the hair follicles can also become inflamed as a result of Alopecia.
 This inflammation can also contribute to the sensation of burning and pain in the scalp.

-There has been much clinical work on hair loss treatment that range from hormonal treatments, antidepressant treatment, powerful chemical lotions and conditioners all in an attempt to prevent hair loss.
+There has been much clinical work on hair restoration that range from hormonal treatments, antidepressant treatment, powerful chemical lotions and conditioners all in an attempt to prevent hair loss.
 These can of course also have a beneficial effect on burning scalp syndrome if the cause of the sensation is linked to a hereditary of psychological source.
 Some antidepressant can reduce Substance P which results in improvements with burning scalp syndrome.

 Margo Hair Alive is a gentler approach and may be the reason we have been recommended by physicians for this treatment.
 We use naturally occurring herbal extracts and natural ingredients to condition the scalp and hair.
 Without the use of hormones, corticoids or harsh chemicals our burning scalp syndrome treatment includes organic herbs in a three or 4 stage shampoo and conditioner process that is effective on reducing the suffering of patients with this condition.